sverrehu/kafka-ops-julie/docs/core-concepts.rst

 * Jenkins will be the muscle of the operation, in charge of retrieving the git content, do an initial verification and run the topology builder to apply the changes in Apache Kafka.
 * And The Julie Ops project, the responsible of interpreting the configuration files (topologies) and apply the changes directly into Apache Kafka and related components.

-How are the users / dev teams leveraging gitops?
+How are the users / dev teams leveraging GitOps?
 -----------

 This flow is in place, at most the organisations, in order to enable individual cluster users request the resources they need for their project, and do this without very tied formal processes or even worst a Jira ticket :-).